JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 and
 [Entra ID Group automation with PowerShell]({% post_url 2024/02/2024-02-05-entra-id-group-automation %}).

-Typically, when you start that work, you need to create a new app registration in Entra ID and assign it the necessary permissions based on your scenario.
+Typically, when you start working on these automations, you need to create a new app registration in Entra ID and assign it the necessary permissions based on your scenario.
 So, you end up into this Entra ID view:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/application-permissions.png" %}